ada-x64/sundile/README.md

 # sundile

-sundile is a 100% open-source, Modern C++, ECS-based game engine prototype written by [Phoenix Mandala](https://github.com/ada-rose-dev).
+sundile is a 100% open-source, Modern C++, ECS-based game engine prototype written by [ada](https://github.com/ada-rose-dev).

 It depends on the following libraries: